|Open Studio to Benefit YES on G 10/13-14||YES on G Lawn Signs Now Available||Artists for YES on G|

-Assuring that our drinking water and agriculture water is protected and safe is critically important.
+Assuring that our drinking water and agricultural water is protected and safe is critically important.
 Major risks to our San Luis Obispo County water include expanding oil drilling, underground disposal of toxic wastewater, and fracking.
 Please help protect our future, support "YES on Measure G" and help assure our county water is safe.
 In SLO County, Agriculture, Tourism, and Property Values are the top economic contributors, oil extraction does NOT drive our economy.
 In fact, oil extraction puts these top economic contributors at risk.

 Welcome to the Coalition to Protect San Luis Obispo County information site and home to "YES on Measure G".
 In San Luis Obispo County, oil extraction removes 19 gallons of precious water for every one gallon of oil, here you can read Measure G, learn about the struggle to stop the growth of unwanted and risky oil production, and find resources that explain oil extraction, the history of oil in SLO county, fracking and the risks to our water.